Allowable Expense Guidelines

 NOTE: In order to obtain reimbursement, ORIGINAL RECEIPTS must be provided to CGS.
 If you are applying to multiple funding sources, each of which requires original receipts, please contact the CGS office after receiving funding.

 - Travel to and from the site of the conference is reimbursable: airplane tickets, rental car fees (not including gas or mileage), train tickets, bus tickets, etc. If traveling by personal vehicle, mileage will be reimbursed.
 Transportation at or during the conference is reimbursable, to a maximum of $30/day.
 Airport parking fees are also reimburseable.
+All flights must be purchased using Concur.
+Failure to purchase tickets through the official university travel will lead to fortieture of reimbursement for the flight.

 - Registration fees are reimbursable.
 This may include food if a banquet or other meal is inseparable from the registration fee.